nomic/roz/README.md

              ... )
 ```

-Only the an admin or the creator can delete a post.
+Only the admin or the creator can delete a post.
 ```js

 var isCreator = function(user, postId, cb) { ... };